+'''

-sudo dnf install --enablerepo=ol8_developer_EPEL google-authenticator qrencode a.
-Run the following command as the user:
+sudo dnf install --enablerepo=ol8_developer_EPEL google-authenticator

+qrencode

+'''

 4. For each user that needs to use MFA when logging in to the Tenable Core user interface, do one of the following:

 Note: The multi-factor authentication feature is global and all users will be required to use MFA to log in after this change is made.